mlan/docker-asterisk/ROADMAP.md

 ## WebSMS

 - Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.
+- Handle "Invalid request" errors.

 ## Asterisk modules

-- check what modules are needed and avoid loading others.
+- Check what modules are needed and avoid loading others.
 This will help get rid of error messages during startup.

 ## Dependencies